 If you’re struggling with excess sweat and occasional whiffiness, choose clothes made from cotton, which fit loosely, letting your skin breathe.
 You might want to avoid light colours too which show sweat patches.

 Harsh soaps wash away the good bacteria and disrupt the delicate PH balance down there – which can cause a strong smell.
 Washing daily with just warm water is enough to keep your foof clean and healthy.

-If you feel you need some kind of body wash to clean yourself with, choose a soap-free, specially-formulated option, designed specifically for use on female bits and pieces.
-Check out our Femcare page for some great brands.
+If you feel you need some kind of body wash to clean yourself with, choose a soap-free, specially-formulated option, designed specially for use on female bits and pieces.

 MAKE A MINI REFRESH KIT

-If you’re in the office for a full day and worried that your colleagues can smell your menopause body odour, it might be worth making yourself a mini refresh kit for your handbag.
+If you’re in the office for a full day and worried that your colleagues can smell you, it might be worth making yourself a mini refresh kit for your handbag.

 After you’ve freshened up, waltz out of those toilets with your head held high, knowing you really do smell like roses.